axc450/Snippy/README.md

 ## Getting Started

 Once the "Snippy.exe" file has been opened, it will run in the system tray as a background process.
 To take a screenshot press the following key combination.

 ```
 ALT + 4
 ```

-You can now selected a region of your screen to screenshot.
+You can now select a region of your screen to screenshot.

 ## Options